j1sk1ss/FotNET.PETPRJ/README.md

 # FotNET
-FotNET is a simple library for working with **CONVOLUTION NEURON NETWORKS** and **CLASSIC NEURON NETWORKS** like **PERCEPTRON**.
+FotNET is a simple library for working with **CONVOLUTION NEURAL NETWORKS** and **CLASSIC NEURAL NETWORKS** like **PERCEPTRON**.
-The main future is that u can create ur own neuron network without libraries that takes all work.
-This project is open source and u can see a code, understand him.
+The main part is that u can create ur own neural network without libraries that takes all work.
+This project is open source and u can see a code, download him and change every part what u need cuz it very simple to understand this prokject.

 ### Introduction: